How to Winterize Your Pool in Florida

 How to Winterize a Pool, the Right Way

 Because you won’t be using it often—if at all—you’ll need to focus on keeping your pool’s pump operational.
 You’ll also need to optimize your pool’s chlorine output if you want to save some money.
 Where your pool heater is considered—consider getting an annual maintenance checkup.

 The holidays might be right around the corner, but winterizing a pool needn’t be too time-consuming.
 Check out these important winter pool maintenance tips.

 Adjust Your Pump’s Timer Setting

 Even if you’re not using your pool, you’ll need to prevent algae build-up.
-One great way to prevent algae growth, mildew and damaging dirt accumulation is to keep the water circulating.
-That is to say: keeping the water circulating at a rate which matches your environment’s needs.
+One great way to prevent algae growth, mildew, and damaging dirt accumulation is to keep the water circulating.
+That is to say: keeping the water circulating at a rate that matches your environment’s needs.

 So, to optimize your pump for peak effectiveness—and without overdoing it—take this rule of thumb into account: Run your pool’s pump for one hour per 10 degrees of water temperature.
 So, if it’s 60 degrees outside—set your pump timer for a six-hour cycle.